Book Consultation

 CPA Canada sets the standards.
 CSRS 4200 covers compilation engagements, and CSRE 2400 covers review engagements.
 Both sit alongside CSQM 1, the quality management standard that requires firms to manage risk through quality checks across their accounting work.
 Together they push for consistent, trustworthy reporting and more accountability from the accountant.

 Understanding which standard applies helps any business that depends on these services.
 A compilation organizes data; a review tests it through inquiry and analysis.
-The standard you fall under shapes the cost, the timeline, and how much comfort the report gives a reader.
+The standard you fall under shapes the timeline, how much comfort the report gives a reader, and which practitioner is able to sign it.

 Key Stat